pgm-n117/p4-docker-arch/controller/README.md

 # ONOS Application basic structure

-The basic structure of an ONOS application can be started using the ONOS command:
+The basic structure of an ONOS application can be created using the ONOS command:
 ```
 onos-create-app app
 ```
+This will create a directory with the basic structure of an ONOS application, including the pom.xml file, the main Java class and the test class.
+The app name must be a valid Java package name, and must be unique in the ONOS controller.
+**Avoid using "-" characters in the app name, as it can cause errors.**

 The following project structure must be followed to avoid errors in the ONOS application:
 ```